Nixtla/mlforecast/CONTRIBUTING.md

 nbdev_install_git_hooks
 ```

+### Building the library
+The library is built using the notebooks contained in the `nbs` folder.
+If you want to make any changes to the library you have to find the relevant notebook, make your changes and then call `nbdev_build_lib`.

 ### Running tests

 * If you're working on the local interface you can just use `nbdev_test_nbs`.
 If you're modifying the distributed interface run the tests using `nbdev_test_nbs --n_workers 1 --flags distributed`.